smurthys/smurthys.github.io/engagement.md

 Topic | Pre-requisites
 :---- | :-------------
-Introduction to Modern C++ | No prior requirement; topics depend on level of familiarity with C++ Modern C++ for C, Java, Python Programmers | Intermediate-level knowledge of a language other than C++ Operator overloading | Familiarity with C++ functions Template metaprogramming (TMP) | Familiarity with C++ functions Containers in the C++ Standard Library | Introductory C++ Compile-time computation | Introductory C++ and assembly language Working with Strings | Introductory C++
+Introduction to Modern C++ | No prior requirement; topics depend on level of familiarity with C++ Modern C++ for C, Java, Python Programmers | Introductory knowledge of a language other than C++ Operator overloading | Familiarity with C++ functions Template metaprogramming (TMP) | Familiarity with C++ functions Containers in the C++ Standard Library | Introductory C++ Compile-time computation | Introductory C++ and assembly language Working with Strings | Introductory C++
-Rules of zero, three, and five | Familiarity with ++ classes Exception-handling and alternatives | Familiarity with TMP Type Traits | Familiarity with TMP
+Rules of zero, three, and five | Familiarity with C++ classes Memory Management | Familiarity with dynamic-memory allocation and deallocation Exception-handling and alternatives | Familiarity with TMP Type Traits | Familiarity with TMP
 Constraints and Concepts | Familiarity with C++ type traits